NewSpring/rock-checkin-kiosk/readme.md

 3. Pack the app for submission to the Chrome store
 4. Upload to your [Chrome App Dashboard](https://chrome.google.com/webstore/developer/dashboard)
 5. Select the Public/Private visibility needed (Private recommended)
+6. Deploy the app to your managed ChromeOS devices